postmanlabs/labs-docs/src/pages/docs/postman-flows/core-concepts/data-types.md

 A _string_ value cannot be converted automatically to any other type.

 > JSON values are of type string.
-The `Send Request` block automatically parses the data if the `content-type` header indicates a JSON body.
-In cases where automatic parsing doesn't happen, you will need to parse the string using the `JSON Parse` block.
+The **Send Request** block automatically parses the data if the `content-type` header indicates a JSON body.
+In cases where automatic parsing doesn't happen, you'll need to parse the string using the `JSON Parse` block.

 ### Number